KWDB/docs/en/db-administration/overview.md

 # Database Management Overview

-This section describes how to manage databases and their objects, query data, manage user privileges, view the database version, and enable/disable the real-time data feed service, including the following documents:
+This section describes how to manage databases and their objects, query data, manage user privileges，view the database version，including the following documents:

 - Database Management
   - [Time-Series Databases](./db-mgmt/db-mgmt-ts.md)